Site icon Sancerres at Sunset

 Virginia’s original colonial capital was Jamestown, where the House of Burgesses first convened in 1619.

-In 1698, fire destroyed the Jamestown Statehouse — for the third time.
-The Burgesses decided to move the colony’s government to Middle Plantation, soon renamed Williamsburg.
+In 1698, fire destroyed the Jamestown Statehouse — and not for the first time.
+The Burgesses decided to move the colony’s government to Middle Plantation, soon to be renamed Williamsburg.

 Williamsburg’s first Capitol was built during 1701-05.
 The brick building featured a distinctive open central arcade or “piazza”.
 It hosted the Burgesses, as well as the Governor’s Council and the General Court, until fire destroyed it in 1747.